The 2023 San Francisco International Film Festival starts on Thursday, April 13 and runs for ten days through

-Closing night is on Thursday, May 5.
+Closing night is on Sunday, April 23.
 You will find several films shown this day.
 After the final film, you can enjoy the closing night party.
-It's the perfect place to celebrate this year's event and mingle with other independent film lovers.
+It's the perfect place to celebrate the closing of this year's event and mingle with other independent film lovers.

 Cherry Blossom Festival: One of the biggest festivals this spring is the Cherry Blossom Festival in SF's Japantown.
 Stop by to celebrate the blossoms and enjoy traditional music, dance, and food.
 Click here for more information.

-SF Theater: If you love the San Francisco International Film Festival, you will also enjoy SF's top rated theater productions.
-Every year, SF attract big Broadway productions such as Wicked, the Book of Mormon, and the Lion King.
+SF Theater: If you love the San Francisco International Film Festival, you will also enjoy SF's top-rated theater productions.
+Every year, the city welcomes big Broadway productions such as Wicked, the Book of Mormon, and The Lion King.
 Almost every night, you will also find several smaller shows at theaters throughout SF.
 Click here for details and the full theater calendar.

-SF Giants Baseball: The SF Giants kick off regular season play in April in San Francisco.
+SF Giants Baseball: The SF Giants kick off regular season play in April at Oracle Park (formerly AT&T Park).
 They face teams such as the Colorado Rockies, LA Dodgers, and the Arizona Diamondbacks.
 Find their full schedule here.

 Mother's Day: Don't miss out on spoiling your mom this year in San Francisco.
 The entire day is full of fun activities from shopping in Union Square to special cruises around the SF Bay.
 You will also find several places to treat your mom to brunch or lunch on her special day.
 Click here to learn more.

 Memorial Day Weekend: One of the biggest holidays this time of year is Memorial Day Weekend.
-Spend your holiday here in SF with one of the largest Carnaval Celebrations, plenty of places to pay respect to those who fought for our country, and cruises that celebrate this holiday.
+Spend your holiday here in SF with the Mission District's large, lively Carnaval, ceremonies in honor of those who fought for our country, and cruises that celebrate this holiday.
 Click here to learn more.

 SF hosts more than 50 film festivals each year.
 In addition to the San Francisco International Film Festival, you can also enjoy these other top festivals each year: